 - You can select a font color for the annotation’s text

-- You should choose a Base-14 font and it would be correctly displayed
+- You should choose a Base-14 font and it will be correctly displayed

-As you can see in the above image that you are able to make the different base-14 font for the different typewriter annotations text within the same document when loaded but neither it writes the font dictionary into the PDF document nor you will get the same fonts on reloading the document.
-It falls to the default font “Helvetica”.
+As you can see in the above image that you are able to use Times New Roman Regular font within the annotation but neither this patch writes the font dictionary into the PDF document nor you will get the same font on reloading the document.
+It falls back to the default Noto Sans in this case.

-But this experimental patch is very promising for the intuition of accurate solution and the support for the embedded fonts.
+This experimental patch is very promising for the intuition of accurate solution and supporting the embedded fonts.